umutdinceryananer/Slack-Workflow-Engine/README.md

 **Duplicate submission raises `UNIQUE constraint failed: requests.request_key`**
 - The app deduplicates identical submissions (same user, workflow type, payload).
 Use a different payload for testing or clear the local DB (`sqlite3 local.db "delete from requests;"`) before re-running.

+**Can I approve or reject from the App Home tab?**
+- Yes.
+Pending approvals show quick action buttons only to eligible approvers.
+Clicking “Approve” or “Reject” opens a confirmation modal: approvals let you add an optional note, while rejections require a reason.
+You can also attach an optional evidence URL.
+When you submit, the channel message is updated, the buttons become disabled, and the App Home view is refreshed for both the approver and the request owner.

 **Approvers click Approve/Reject twice and nothing happens**
 - The first click decides the request; subsequent clicks return an ephemeral notice (“This request has already been decided.”).
 The channel message is not updated again.